benbjohnson/sql-parser/upcoming/kite-microservice-library.md

      style="float:left;"/>

 Writing web services with Go is super easy.
-The simple but powerful `net/http` package let you write performance web services in a very quick way.
-However sometimes all you want is write a RPC backend application.
+The simple but powerful `net/http` package lets you write performant web services in a very quick way.
+However sometimes all you want is to write a RPC backend application.
 Basically you want to have many independent worker applications that are running separately, each with their own responsibility of doing certain tasks.
-They should accept requests and reply to them with a certain response.
+They should accept requests and reply to them with a well defined response.

 This is obvious, however it's getting difficult once you go beyond simple requirements.
 In real world scenarios you are going to have hundreds of applications